data-lessons/library-openrefine-DEPRECATED/lesson-materials/LibCarp-lesson-four.md

 ##Lesson Plan

 ###Pre-requisites
-This lesson will include the use of regular expressions which were covered in '[Week One: Basics](https://github.com/LibraryCarpentry/week-one-library-carpentry)'.
+This lesson will include the use of regular expressions which were covered in '[Library Carpentry Week One: Introduction to Data](https://github.com/data-lessons/library-data-intro/blob/master/lesson-materials/LibCarp-introtodata.md)'.
 However, there are no pre-requisites in terms of skills or knowledge required to complete this lesson.

 _____
 ### Installation (to be completed before the session)